Symtuza is a fixed-dose combination tablet containing darunavir, cobicistat, tenofovir alafenamide and emtricitabine.

 Symtuza was approved in the United States in July 2018 and in the European Union in September 2017 for the treatment of HIV infection.
-Symtuza was approved on the basis of results from the EMERALD study.[ref]
+Symtuza was approved on the basis of results from the EMERALD and AMBER studies.

 Symtuza is taken as one yellow tablet once daily with food.
 Each tablet combines 800mg darunavir, 200mg emtricitabine and 10mg tenofovir alafenamide, along with 150mg cobicistat.